-26122 BUSINESS STATISTICS (5cp)
+26122 BUSINESS STATISTICS

-Gives students an appreciation of the power and utility of the statistical method as a practical management tool, and to introduce a number of commonly used statistical techniques.
+Gives students an appreciation of the power and utility of the statistical method as a practical management tool, and introduces a number of commonly-used statistical techniques.
 Descriptive statistics; index numbers; exploratory data analysis; probability laws; probability distributions; confidence intervals; hypothesis testing; chi-square tests; simple linear regression; introduction to correlation analysis; forecasting; multiple regression.

-27104 RECREATION LEADERSHIP (5cp)
+27104 RECREATION LEADERSHIP

-On completion of this subject the student will appreciate different roles played by recreation leaders in the provision of recreation programs and services; have developed a basic understanding of prevailing theories of leadership and considered their relevance and application to recreation; be familiar with a range of practical recreation/leadership skills; have demonstrated an ability to apply these skills in a peer leadership situation and through the development of a resource kit.
+On completion of this subject the student will: appreciate different roles played by recreation leaders in the provision of recreation programs and services; have developed a basic understanding of prevailing theories of leadership and considered their relevance and application to recreation; be familiar with a range of practical recreation/leadership skills; have demonstrated an ability to apply these skills in a peer leadership situation and through the development of a resource kit.

-27105 NUTRITION FOR PHYSICAL ACTIVITY (5cp)
+27105 NUTRITION FOR PHYSICAL ACTIVITY

 Examines the importance of nutrition in maintaining a healthy lifestyle and in physical performance.
-Content includes eating patterns, food groups, weight control, obesity, energy sources, exercise and diet, pre and post competition means, and myths and fallacies of sports nutrition.
+Content includes eating patterns, food groups, weight control, obesity, energy sources, exercise and diet, pre- and post-competition means and myths and fallacies of sports nutrition.
 This subject is relevant to those pursuing a career in health/fitness management, sports coaching and/or community recreation.

-27106 SOCIAL PSYCHOLOGY OF LEISURE (5cp); prerequisite E2105
+27106 SOCIAL PSYCHOLOGY OF LEISURE

-Developmental and Educational Psychology (BA Leisure Studies/Assoc Dip, BA HMS only)
+prerequisite E2105 Developmental and Educational Psychology (BA Leisure Studies/Assoc Dip, BA Human Movement Studies only)